eigerco/amplifier-advisory-committee/src/chains/flow-evm/FLOW_EVM_REPORT.md

 ## Conclusion

-In conclusion, the Committee finds that the Flow EVM integration with Axelar’s Amplifier demonstrates a promising step toward enhancing cross-chain interoperability.
-The integration provides Flow developers with access to broader liquidity pools and decentralized applications on other networks, leveraging Axelar's General Message Passing (GMP) for seamless cross-chain transactions.
+In conclusion, the Committee finds that the Flow EVM integration with Axelar’s Amplifier represents a promising step toward enhancing cross-chain interoperability.
+The integration grants Flow developers with access to broader liquidity pools and decentralised applications across other networks, leveraging Axelar's General Message Passing (GMP) protocol for seamless cross-chain interoperability.
 The Committee highlights areas that require further attention, including:

 - **Security audits** for untested EVM components.